williamstome/williamstome.github.io.raw/_posts/2016-02-05-re-designing-an-introductory-ai-course-analysis.md

 teach two of my sessions.
 To avoid changing what sessions I'd be teaching, we had to get creative with the schedule.
-This involved many small schedule shuffles, such as putting *searching with non-deterministic actions* off for a few weeks in order to shift things back a week.
+This involved many small schedule shuffles, such as putting *searching with non-deterministic actions* off for *a month* in order to shift things back a week.

-Second, to get students ready for the modern AI section, we decided to combine the lectures on Bayes' Theorem and Utility Theory, and move them earlier into the course as a sort of "preview for things to come" earlier in the semester.
+Second, to get students ready for the modern AI section, we decided to combine the lectures on Bayes' Theorem and Utility Theory, and move them earlier into the course as a sort of "preview for things to come".

 Finally, of course, things just didn't time out exactly as we expected.
 Some topics took more time than expected, some took less.
 In